 WHAT TO SEE IN MONZEN-NAKACHO?
 WHERE TO EAT IN MONZEN-NAKACHO?
 IS MONZEN-NAKACHO WORTH VISITING IN TOKYO?

-After our shopping spree in Ginza and our venture into Tsukiji outer market for some of the best seafood in town, we headed to Monzen-Nakacho, one of the most charming neighborhood in Tokyo and just a few stops by subway from Tsukiji.
+After our shopping spree in Ginza and our venture into Tsukiji’s outer market for some of the best seafood in town, we headed to Monzen-Nakacho, one of the most charming neighborhoods in Tokyo, and just a few stops by subway from Tsukiji.

-But what we liked the most in Monzen Nakacho is its charming old buildings, beautiful temples, the many restaurants and its beautiful river crossing the neighborhood.
+But what we liked the most in Monzen Nakacho was its charming old buildings, beautiful temples, the many restaurants, and its beautiful river crossing the neighborhood.